kube-vip/kube-gateway/README.md

 `kubectl apply -f ./demo/deployment.yaml`

-You can use wireguard to watch the traffic unencrypted flying back and forth.
+You can use tcpdump/wireshark to watch the traffic unencrypted flying back and forth.

 ## Enable encryption 🔐